alf-labs/tangram/web/src/intro/intro.md

 Some of the pieces have _chirality_, meaning that their mirror image is different.
 Such pieces can be "turned over" on the board and occupy a different space.

-As the pieces are placed on an hexagon board, they can be rotated by increments 60°.
+As the pieces are placed on an hexagon board, they can be rotated by increments of 60°.
 However, some pieces have radial symmetry, and has such only a subset of their rotation matters.

-Here is the list of pieces has handled by the generator below:
+Here is the list of pieces as handled by the generator below:

 |           Piece            | Name           | Colors                                                | Cells | Chiral | Rotations |
 |:--------------------------:|----------------|-------------------------------------------------------|-------|--------|-----------|